 See Related: Fun & Best Things to Do in Santa Barbara, California

 Address: 725 Granlibakken Rd, Tahoe City, CA 96145

 If adrenaline-pumping Lake Tahoe attractions are your thing, you’ll want to scope out Treetop Adventure Park.
-Featuring more than 50 different zip lines and other challenges, this aerial adventure is consistently among the most popular things to do in Lake Tahoe, for both adults and children.
+This aerial adventure is consistently popular for adults and children, featuring more than 50 different zip lines and other challenges.

 Alongside zip lining, Treetop Adventure Park boasts multiple rope course activities, including suspended bridges and cargo nets.
 You can buy your tickets online ahead of your trip.

-Or if it’s more convenient, simply pick them up upon arrival at the park entrance.
-Discounts can be obtained for groups of 10+ and the venue is open from May to October.
+Or, if it’s more convenient, pick them up upon arrival at the park entrance.
+Discounts can be obtained for groups of 10+, and the venue is open from May to October.